 • Other Benefits: This includes medical, dental, and other insurance.
 It also includes the tuition waiver benefit.
-However, the tuition waiver benefit is not charged to grants.
+However, the tuition waiver benefit expense can't be charged to federal grants or used as federal cost-share match.

 Add the amount of the person's FICA, TIAA, and other benefits.
 Then divide this amount by the annual salary to get a percentage of benefits.